mirkomkr/todo-app/README.md

 ## Features 🌟
 - Add new tasks ➕.
 - Mark tasks as completed ✅.
-- Filter tasks by: All, Completed ✅, and To Do ⏳.
+- Filter tasks by: All, Completed ✅, and To-Do ⏳.
 - Data persistence using localStorage 💾.

 ## Technologies Used 💻